We will begin with a short video clip. Before you watch, I’d like you to note the following:

 - excessive pride is very dangerous

 - the “biggest blunder” mentioned in the clip has been proven by historical events

 Thus, I offer you the following advice: if you ever find yourself in charge of an empire or totalitarian state in Western Europe, never, EVER, get involved in a land war in Asia.
-Because I am not available to answer you questions directly, I’ve decided to ask questions on your behalf:
+Because you are so bright and capable, you undoubtedly have some questions.
+I’ve tried to anticipate them in the space below:

-Student Who Has Just Woken Up From a Nap: Besides, you are not even here to help us!
+3. Student Who Has Just Woken Up From a Nap: Especially if we don’t have any military training!

 I will answer these questions in reverse chronological order:

-- Well, reading pages 464-466 and answering the questions below will certainly help.
-Ms. O’Brien will also show you this video to help you answer the questions below: http://www.learn360.com/ShowVideo.aspx?ID=480402&SearchText=hitler+ussr.
+1. Well, reading pages 464-466 and answering the questions below will certainly help.
+I will also show you this video to help you answer the questions below: http://www.learn360.com/ShowVideo.aspx?ID=480402&SearchText=hitler+ussr.
 You can dedicate any remaining time to your upcoming presentation.